Common Causes of Calibration Failure in Candela Laser Systems

 Professional Service Insights from Canada IBS

-Many clinics assume this means a major component has failed.
-In reality, calibration failure is often not the root problem.
-It is usually a sign that some part of the Candela laser system is no longer operating within the expected range.
+Many clinics assume that calibration failure indicates a major component failure.
+However, this is often not the case.
+Calibration failure usually signals that some part of the Candela laser system is not operating within the expected range.

-At Canada IBS, we have seen that calibration failure can be linked to output instability, cooling conditions, optical performance, feedback errors, or electrical issues.
+At Canada IBS, we have observed that calibration failure can be linked to various issues such as output instability, cooling conditions, optical performance, feedback errors, or electrical problems.
 Understanding these common causes can help clinics reduce downtime and avoid unnecessary repairs.

 What Calibration Failure Means

-These signs often suggest the system is unstable, not necessarily completely failed.
+These signs often suggest that the system is unstable, not necessarily completely failed.

 Common Causes of Calibration Failure in a Candela Laser